Caudal Fin Throttle Fin - An Article on the Different Types of Caudal Fins and How Fish Use Them

 There are always exceptions to the rule, and when it comes to caudal fins there some interesting deviation from these general classifications and their respective ecological descriptions.
 For instance, permit have a forked-lunate caudal fin, however, their primary prey sources are bottom-dwelling crustaceans.
 This is contrary to other forked caudal fin species listed, as they primarily feed in open water.
 These hybrid caudal fins, and those species that deviate from the general rule are truly the most interesting.
 Can you think of any examples of fishes that deviate from their classification?
 Can you think of any hybrid caudal fin types?

 A final thought.
 I referred to the term ‘evolutionary arms race’ while discussing the fact that prey items of fishes possessing lunate caudal fins most always have the same caudal fin themselves.
 The evolutionary arms race plays out most notably in pelagic fishes, but, to some degree, you can see this evolutionary arms race playing out in every group that we have discussed.
 For instance, many schooling fishes that Tarpon prey upon also have a forked caudal fin.
 Can you think of anywhere else that this evolutionary arms race might play out?

-Thanks for following and tight lines,
+Thanks for reading and tight lines,

 Taylor – Founder of Boca Chica Baits